mileszero12/Machine-Learning-Foundation-PLA-and-Pocket-hw1-15-20/README.md

-If there is anything not corrsct, please let me know, or correct it.
+If there is anything wrong, please let me know, or just correct it.
 Thank you.